visgl/deck.gl/docs/api-reference/json/conversion-reference.md

 # Conversion Reference

 The @deck.g/json framework inspects the "raw" parsed JSON data structure before supplying it to deck.gl as props.
 This conversion process replaces certain objects in the structure with instances of objects.
-This file explains how to convert JSON into layers and their props for rendering

-## Classes
+## Classes and using @@type

 Conversion happens by default for classes.
-For example, when this configuration is passed to `JSONConverter`:
+For example, when this configuration of classes is passed to a `JSONConverter`–

 ```js
 const configuration = {